clemcer/loggifly/docs/guide/getting-started.md

 You can also send notifications to most other notification services via **Apprise**.
 Just follow their [docs](https://github.com/caronc/apprise/wiki) on how to best configure the Apprise URL for your notification service.

+---

-::: tip
+::: tip Tips
-With a config.yaml you can change ntfy settings and Apprise URLs per container and even per keyword allowing you to send notifications to different channels based on the container/keyword.
+- With a config.yaml you can change ntfy settings and Apprise URLs per container and even per keyword allowing you to send notifications to different channels based on the container/keyword.
+- For better security use a **[Docker Socket Proxy](#socket-proxy)**.
 :::

 ## Option 1: Environment Variables Only (no `config.yaml`)